Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 Confirms that submissions meet the minimum content and accessibility requirements.
 This includes checking for completion, relevance to the four BPR themes, and appropriateness of content.
 Submissions that are incomplete or irrelevant are flagged and removed from further review.
 This task also includes identifying:

 - **Campaign submissions** — identical or near-identical responses coordinated by advocacy groups—to be counted and processed as a single collective submission.
-- **ICIP –** Indigenous Cultural and Intellectual Property-to be identified, triaged, handled and assessed in line with each submitters’ Consent to Gather and Use Form (i.e., within a locked-down online workspace (SharePoint) and in compliance with the agreed purpose).
+- **ICIP –** Indigenous Cultural and Intellectual Property-to be identified, triaged, handled and assessed in line with each submitters' Consent to Gather and Use Form (i.e., within a locked-down online workspace (SharePoint) and in compliance with the agreed purpose).

 Categorise Submission by Theme and Type